batmen-lab/batmen-lab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

+Our lab is currently affiliated with the [Department of Biomedical Engineering](https://engineering.wisc.edu/departments/biomedical-engineering) and [Department of Biostatistics and Medical Informatics](https://biostat.wiscweb.wisc.edu/) at the [University of Wisconsin-Madison](https://www.wisc.edu).

-Our lab is currently affiliated with [Cheriton School of Computer Science](https://cs.uwaterloo.ca) at the [University of Waterloo](https://uwaterloo.ca/).
+Our lab was previously affiliated with [Cheriton School of Computer Science](https://cs.uwaterloo.ca) at the [University of Waterloo](https://uwaterloo.ca/).

-We will be moving to the [Department of Biomedical Engineering](https://engineering.wisc.edu/departments/biomedical-engineering) and [Department of Biostatistics and Medical Informatics](https://biostat.wiscweb.wisc.edu/) at the [University of Wisconsin-Madison](https://www.wisc.edu). :)
+We will be moving to
 {%
   include link.html
   type="email"